Amauna/ScriptTools/docs/github_branch_workflow.md

 ### 🌊 Section 3: GRAPH — Visual Branch History

-*Now THIS is the real show, Bry.
-See your entire Git history as a beautiful, branching graph.
+*This is the visual representation of your Git history.
+See your entire Git history as a branching graph.
 Commit dots connected by flowing lines showing your code's journey through time.*

 #### **Graph Header Controls**